XpressAI/xircuits/adr/0003-Refactor Component Libraries as Submodules.md

 * Improves scalability and reduce maintainability costs.
 * Component library authors to have more control over their own component libraries.
 * Improves the housekeeping of the examples.
+* Users can modify the submodules and update if needed.

 ### Disadvantages
 * Require an extra step to fetch component submodules.